 The decentralized nature of CHOP posed challenges for decision-making and conflict resolution.
 Raz Simone, a local activist and musician, became a prominent figure in the zone but faced allegations of authoritarian behavior and distributing weapons.
 While some within the protest zone viewed Simone as a necessary leader, others criticized his approach as inconsistent with CHOP’s egalitarian ideals.

-Democrat Elected Officials Initially Support Protest
+Democrat Officials Initially Support Protest

 CHOP drew criticism from public officials, activists, and the media; however, some elected officials spoke more positively of the protests and occupation of the Capitol Hill neighborhood.